24.3 Test Organization

 file within the tests

-directory is compiled by Cargo as a separate crate.
-This means each test file links against your library crate (my_crate
+) is compiled by Cargo as a separate crate.
+This means each such test file links against your library crate (my_crate

-in this case) as if it were an external dependency.
+in this example) as if it were an external dependency.

 ):